Projects

 Single-Family Homes

-A single-family home is a standalone residential structure designed to house one family or household.
+A single-family residence is a standalone residential structure designed to house one family or household.
 It includes its own private entrance, yard, and utilities, and is not attached to any other dwellings.
+Some projects involve additions to existing single-family homes or new detached garages or structures.

 Infill